• Skip to main content

 Canada is stunning.
 We’ve got world-class national parks, vibrant cities, rich Indigenous culture, coastal drives that rival any on the planet, and food that reflects the best of our multiculturalism.
 Want beaches?
 Try Prince Edward Island or Tofino.
 Craving culture?
 Head to Montreal, Québec City, or St. John’s.
 Need nature?
 British Columbia, Alberta, and the Yukon are calling.

 If you’re feeling personally called out by this, good.
+If you feel like you’re being judged, excellent.
 That’s the point.

 We can’t keep shrugging off responsibility while the world burns.
 Americans who are fighting for democracy need you to support them, and the best way to do that right now is to withhold your travel dollars from the system they’re up against.

 When this nightmare is finally over — and it will be — I can’t wait to return to the U.S. I want to shower my American friends with love, laughter, and travel dollars.
 But now is not that time.
+Should Canadians travel to the US right now?
+No. Not while the people we love are fighting like hell to hold on to what’s left.
 Right now, the most powerful thing we can do is stand with them by staying away.
 You’re not abandoning them, you’re helping them resist.

 So no, you don’t need that cheap flight to Florida.
 You need a backbone.

-Category: Travel, United StatesTag: alternative travel to US, Canada solidarity travel, Canada US travel boycott, Canadian travel trends 2025, Derry Northern Ireland travel, ethical travel choices, MAGA travel boycott, political travel decisions, safe international destinations, should Canadians travel to the US, support democracy with travel, travel influencers responsibility, Trump travel impact, US travel warning for Canadians, where not to travel 2025
+Category: Travel, United StatesTag: alternative travel to US, Canada US travel boycott, Canadian travel 2026, Derry Northern Ireland travel, ethical travel choices, political travel decisions, safe international destinations, should Canadians travel to the US, Trump travel impact, US travel warning for Canadians

 About Candace Sampson